-It looks like the guy who designed this new Longines Column-Wheel Single Push-Piece Chronograph 180th Anniversary Limited Edition automatic timekeeper was so impressed with the original 1913 Longines model (it was the world’s first chronograph that was from the ground up designed as a wrist watch) that the final product looks more like a faithful reproduction rather than a respectful tribute.
+It looks like the guy who designed this automatic Longines Column-Wheel Single Push-Piece Chronograph 180th Anniversary Edition (ref.
+L2.722.214.171.124) was so impressed with the original 1913 Longines model (it was the world’s first chronograph that was from the ground up designed as a wristwatch) that the final product looks more like a faithful reproduction rather than a respectful tribute.

 Compare the original model with the new 180th Anniversary Limited Edition and you will immediately notice that the two timekeepers have much in common.

-Well, the blued hands are shaped differently: while the original sported Breguet-type hands, the new one has them changed in favor of less trade mark-infringing job.
+Well, the blued hands are shaped differently: while the original sported Breguet-type hands, the new one has them changed in favor of a less trademark-infringing job.

-Oh, and since the new watch is powered by a new Longines Caliber L788.2 (also known as ETA A08.261 automatic ebauche,) the new timekeeper also has a small rectangular date aperture at 6 hours!
+Oh, and since the new watch is powered by a new Longines Caliber L788.2 (also known as ETA A08.261 automatic blank caliber,) the new timekeeper also has a small rectangular date aperture at 6 hours!

 The only thing that I don’t like here is the lack of grand feu enamel on its milky white dial.
 But that probably has something to do with the trinket’s cost.